-The Berkeley Law ADR/Negotiations Team currently competes in seven different competitions, and in six of those competitions, we send two teams for a total of 13 competition teams.
-The competitions simulate transactional negotiations or mediation, and involve diverse areas of law, including environmental, intellectual property, and sports law.
-The Berkeley Law ADR/Negotiations Team wins.
-A lot.
+The competitive Board of Advocates Alternative Dispute Resolution (ADR) Team is Berkeley Law’s negotiation and mediation competition team.
+The ADR team competes in a number of national and international competitions each year that involve diverse areas of law, including intellectual property, business, sports, entertainment, and environmental law.
 It is not unusual for the team to place in the top three in every competition in which it competes.
 As with the other Board of Advocates branches, tryouts are very competitive.
-Typically less than half of the students who tryout make it on the team.
+Typically less than a third of the students who tryout make it on the team.

-For information about tryouts, please click here.
-If you have questions or need additional information, please contact the ADR/Negotiations Team Student Directors, at BerkeleyADR@gmail.com.
+If you have questions or need additional information about the ADR Team, please contact the ADR/Negotiations Team Student Directors, at email@example.com.
 Please note that the competitions listed below are subject to change from year to year.